-- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider. - We will assist you in selecting a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to request, and we will work with you to ensure, that the medically necessary treatment you are receiving is not interrupted. - If our network does not have a qualified specialist for a plan-covered service, we must cover that service at in-network cost sharing.
-However, you must get authorization from the plan before seeking care from an out-of-network provider. - If you find out your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. - If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a "quality of care" complaint to the QIO, a "quality of care" grievance to the plan, or both.
-Please see Chapter 8.
+- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider. - We will assist you in selecting a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment you have the right to request, and we will work with you to ensure that the medically necessary treatment you are receiving is not interrupted. - If our network does not have a qualified specialist for a plan-covered service, we must cover that service at in-network cost sharing.
+In these instances, a prior authorization will be required. - If you find out your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care. - If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality-of-care complaint to the QIO, a quality of care grievance to the plan, or both.
+Please see Chapter 9.